abishekas9249/spring-boot/transactional_propagation.md

 }
 ```
 Each propagation type serves different use cases and helps manage transaction boundaries effectively in a Spring Boot application.

+EAGER.
+By default, @OneToMany and @ManyToMany associations use the FetchType.
+LAZY strategy while the @OneToOne and @ManyToOne use the FetchType.